Pieisawesome/Concepts-of-Programming-Languages-Notes/Chapter 3/Chapter_3.md

         }

 - Parser uses leftmost derivation
-- Although as mentioned, there is a problem with left recusion
+- Although as mentioned, there is a problem with left recursion
 - Therefore, grammar can be modified to remove left recursion

 ### Removing Left Recursion